scholarslab/engl-5559/herzig/README.md

 This is a completely different implication, because ornamental plants purely for the point of spectacle were key features of colonial botany

 <param ve-image
-       label="Scale of Coconuts and Trees"
-       description="oconuts and trees (Cocos nucifera), a cinnamon tree (Cinnamomum verum) and pinang tree (Areca catechu)" license="CC"
+       label="A Tropical Landscape by Jean Nieuhoff (1618-1672)" description="Coconuts and trees (Cocos nucifera), a cinnamon tree (Cinnamomum verum) and pinang tree (Areca catechu)" license="CC"
        url="https://upload.wikimedia.org/wikipedia/commons/9/99/Coconuts_and_trees_%28Cocos_nucifera%29%2C_a_cinnamon_tree_%28Cinnam_Wellcome_V0043077.jpg">